-Listing 15.2: specification for the electron particle when performing spin-orbit calculations
+Listing 15.2: specification for the electron particle when performing spin-orbit calculations note: In the current implementation, spinor wavefunctions are only supported at the single determinant level.
+Multi-determinant spinor wave functions will be supported in a future release.

 Note that we only provide a single electron group to represent all electrons in the system, as opposed to the usual separation of up and down electrons.
-The additional keyword spinor=yes is the only required keyword for spinors.
-This will be used internally to determine which movers to use in QMC drivers (e.g. VMCUpdatePbyP vs SOVMCUpdatePbyP) and which SPOSets to use in the trial wave function (spinors vs. normal orbitals)